SenseRoboticsLab/underwater-tank-dataset/download.md

 # License
 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It is for non-commercial academic uses.
-If you are interested in RADIATE for commercial purposes, please contact [Dr. Sen Wang](https://profiles.imperial.ac.uk/sen.wang)
+If you are interested in Tank Dataset for commercial purposes, please contact [Dr. Sen Wang](https://profiles.imperial.ac.uk/sen.wang)